Skip to main content

 • 11 Series - Delhi

-79 and 80 series numbers generally show higher connectivity as they resemble standard mobile formats and appear familiar to end users.
+79 and 80 series numbers generally show higher connectivity because they resemble standard mobile formats and appear familiar to end users.

 Specific Use Cases